The Monthly Costs Associated With Running A Towing Business.

-These expenses do not include any amounts for overhead such as real estate mortgage, rents, electricity, trash, and other expenses that go along with an office, garage or storage facility.
-If you run this business out of your home you’ll need to check with the authorities to be sure you’re operating within the rules.
+These expenses do not include any amounts for overhead, such as real estate mortgage, rent, electricity, trash, and other expenses that go along with an office, garage, or storage facility.
+If you run this business out of your home, you’ll need to check with the authorities to be sure you’re operating within the rules.

-The average costs of running a one-truck operation will vary depending upon your choices.
+The average costs of running a one-truck operation will vary depending on your choices.
 You’ll obviously have a higher monthly mortgage and increased insurance payments if you finance a new truck.
-On the other hand, purchasing a used tow truck will cost less up front but it may eat you up in repair bills.
+On the other hand, purchasing a used tow truck will cost less upfront, but it may eat you up in repair bills.
 The choice is up to you.

-I’m not suggesting here that you mortgage a truck, in fact, it can be difficult getting financed since, if you’re just starting out, you won’t have a track history of income.
-What I do suggest is, the best route for entry into the towing industry is to pay for a truck with cash.
+I’m not suggesting here that you mortgage a truck.
+In fact, it can be difficult to get financed since, if you’re just starting out, you won’t have a track history of income.
+What I do suggest is the best route for entry into the towing industry is to pay for a truck with cash.
 I understand that this can be difficult due to the fact that a decent used tow truck can run anywhere from $25,000 to $45,000.
 Unfortunately, this is the reality we live in.
-This is one BIG barrier to entry into this business, however, those who do have the ability to discipline themselves and sock away money for a lofty goal such as this will have given themselves a huge advantage.
-Not only will they be unburdened by a monthly payment but the process of saving and focusing on a goal will provide them with the fortitude they need in the years to come as they grow their towing business.
+This is one BIG barrier to entry into this business.
+However, those who do have the ability to discipline themselves and sock away money for a lofty goal such as this will have given themselves a huge advantage.
+Not only will they be unburdened by a monthly payment, but the process of saving and focusing on a goal will provide them with the fortitude they need in the years to come as they grow their towing business.

 Fuel $1,282- (220 calls @ 20 miles each & 13mpg with $3.79 gal/ diesel)